rahulworld/Support-of-Unit-Of-Measure-conversion-in-istSOS3/gsoc/GSoC.md

 ## Summary

-The primary goal of my project was to create `OAT(Data analysis and statistics)` extension in RESTFull Web api and `OAT extension` having data analysis and statistical tools for `istSOS` which is be used to automate the creation of statisticate documents using OAT library and harvesting the data from an istSOS server.

 The aim of my project primarily is to add `plugins` conversion of the unit of measure in istSOS3.
 The user can convert unit in another specified unit.
 For Unit of measure conversion in `istSOS3` we added `postgresql-unit` and `pint` libraries which has a powerful feature of unit conversion along with many specified functions like `unit conversion` function instantly and all types operations supports to istsos3 data like `add`, `subtraction`, `multiplication` and `division` with `magnitude` and `units`.